Stuttering5 MINUTE READ

 When we take time to slow down our speech, this automatically helps improve speech fluency.
 We can slow speech down in a few ways.
 Here are two examples:

-If you are a parent or caregiver working with your child, be sure to model examples of slow speech in order to help them imitate you.
+If you are a parent or caregiver working with your child, be sure to model examples of slow speech to help them imitate you.

 6. Syllable timed speech